Sanremo Music Festival 1970: Local broadcast

-All shows were broadcast on Italian Television and Secondo Programma, beginning at 22:00 CET (21:00 UTC).
+The final was broadcast on Programma Nazionale (television) and Secondo Programma (radio) beginning at 21:00 CET.
+The first two nights were broadcast on Secondo Programma (television) and Secondo Programma (radio) at 21:15 CET.

-International broadcasts
+International broadcast

+The first half of the final was broadcast via the Eurovision network in other countries.
 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.